denysdovhan/learnyouhtml/exercises/hello_world/en.md

 </html>
 ```

+This is your boilerplate for all of next exercises.
+Everything you're going to do you'll do with that snippet.

 It's okay if you don't understand what is going on.
 This lines will be explained in following exercises.

 Run `learnyouhtml verify` to verify your solution or `learnyouhtml run` to see the result in the browser.